michelin/Continuous-Architecture-Toolkit/governance/contributing.md

 == Getting Involved

-search our https://github.com/michelin/Continuous-Architecture-Toolkit/issues[issue tracker] for issues with the "help wanted" label
+search our [issue tracker](https://github.com/michelin/Continuous-Architecture-Toolkit/issues) for issues with the "help wanted" label